Bache, Oklahoma

 Bache is an unincorporated community in Pittsburg County, Oklahoma, United States.
 The community is located on U.S. Route 270, 7 mi east of McAlester.
+As of the 2020 census, Bache had a population of 105.

 A post office was established at Bache, Indian Territory on February 26, 1903.
 It closed on July 29, 1995.

 At the time of its founding, the community was located in the Moshulatubbee District of the Choctaw Nation.
 The community was named for mining operator Franklin Bache.

+Bache was linked to McAlester, Krebs, Alderson, Haileyville, and Hartshorne by the Pittsburg County Railway interurban from 1903 to 1946.